Children's Laureate

-Children's Laureate, now known as the Waterstones Children's Laureate, is a prestigious position awarded in the United Kingdom once every two years to a "writer or illustrator of children's books to celebrate outstanding achievement in their field."
-The role promotes the importance of children’s literature, reading, creativity and storytelling while promoting the right of every child to enjoy a lifetime of books and stories.
-Each Laureate uses their tenure to focus on an aspect of children’s books – these have included poetry, storytelling, readers with disabilities and illustration.
+Children's Laureate, now known as the Waterstones Children's Laureate, is a position awarded in the United Kingdom once every two years to a "writer or illustrator of children's books to celebrate outstanding achievement in their field".
+The role promotes the importance of children's literature, reading, creativity and storytelling while promoting the right of every child to enjoy a lifetime of books and stories.
+Each Laureate uses their tenure to focus on an aspect of children's books – these have included poetry, storytelling, readers with disabilities and illustration.

-The aim of the Waterstones Children’s Laureateship is to celebrate and promote creativity, storytelling and inspiring all children to read a rich and diverse range of stories.
-The Laureateship also promotes the importance of children’s books, reading and champions the right of every child to enjoy a life rich in books and stories.
-The post stemmed from a discussion between the (now deceased) Poet Laureate Ted Hughes and children's writer Michael Morpurgo.
+The aim of the Waterstones Children's Laureateship is to celebrate and promote creativity and storytelling, and to inspire all children to read a rich and diverse range of stories.
+The Laureateship also promotes the importance of children's books, reading and champions the right of every child to enjoy a life rich in books and stories.
+The post stemmed from a discussion between the poet laureate Ted Hughes and children's writer Michael Morpurgo.
 The Waterstones Children's Laureate receives a £30,000 bursary and an inscribed silver medal.

 The main sponsor of the Waterstones Children's Laureate is Waterstones, with additional funding from Arts Council England and support from children's publishers.
 A selection panel considers nominations from a range of organisations representing librarians and sellers, including the International Board on Books for Young People.
-The Waterstones Children's Laureate is managed by BookTrust, who supports the Laureate, organise events and run the official website.
+The Waterstones Children's Laureate is managed by BookTrust, who supports the Laureate and organise events.

-The post is currently held by Joseph Coelho.
+The post is currently held by Frank Cottrell-Boyce.